ssmirr/appdev-chapters/program-notes.md

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3047597/c3646e3314f9eaa6aedda51dfdc8d59b"></iframe>

-If all went well, you should have seen this:
+If you got the tests to pass and submitted your solution successfully, you should now see something like this (the below is a screenshot, not a real REPL):

 ![](/assets/solution-submitted.png)

-Once you've gotten the tests to pass and submitted your solution, you can click "See Model Solution" to see a solution that I've written.
+Whenever you've submitted a solution, you'll be able to click "See Model Solution" to see one that I've written.
 Remember that there's no single "correct" solution — if yours worked, then it's just as good as mine!

-### Exceptional things about `puts`
+### Exceptional things about puts

-The challenge above could be solved with the following code:
+The challenge above could be solved with the following:

 ```ruby
 puts("HELLO WORLD!")